FICO Credit Scores: What Do They Mean?

-The three credit reporting agencies use slightly different formulas to build a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold?
+How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on the formula being used.
+These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
+Credit scores range from 300 to 800.
 Higher is better.
-Most folks getting a mortgage loan these days score 620 or above.
+Most home buyers have a score above 620.

 Know your FICO

-Before you can improve your score, you have to get your score and ensure that the reports from each agency are correct.
+Before you can improve your score, you must obtain your score and make sure that the credit reports from each credit reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.